bigdatagenomics/adam/docs/source/40_deploying_ADAM.md

 echo $MASTER
 sleep infinity
 ```
-submit the job file to Slurm:
+Submit the job file to Slurm:
 ```
 sbatch run.cmd
 ```

-This will start a Spark cluster containing 2 nodes that persists for 5 hours, unless you kill it sooner.
+This will start a Spark cluster containing two nodes that persists for five hours, unless you kill it sooner.
 The file `slurm.out` created in the current directory will contain a line produced by `echo $MASTER`
 above which will indicate the address of the Spark master to which your application or ADAM-shell
 should connect such as `spark://somehostname:7077`

 ### Start adam-shell

 Your sys admin will probably prefer that you launch your `adam-shell` or start an application from a
-cluster node rather than the head node you log in to so you may want to do so with:
+cluster node rather than the head node you log in to.
+You may want to do so with:
 ```
 sinteractive
 ```

-Start an adam-shell as so:
+Start an adam-shell:
 ```
 $ADAM_HOME/bin/adam-shell --master spark://hostnamefromslurmdotout:7077
 ```

 ### or Run a batch job with adam-submit

 ```
 $ADAM_HOME/bin/adam-submit --master spark://hostnamefromslurmdotout:7077
 ```

-You should be able to connect to the Spark Web UI at `http://hostnamefromslurmdotout:4040`, however
+You should be able to connect to the Spark Web UI at
-you may need to ask your local sys admin to open the requried ports.
+`http://hostnamefromslurmdotout:4040`, however you may need to ask your system

-### Feedback
-We'd love to hear feedback on your experience running ADAM on HPC/Slurm or other deployment architectures,
-and let us know of any problems you run into via the mailing list or Gitter.
+administrator to open the required ports.